thin-edge/thin-edge.io/GOVERNANCE.md

   The following actions are **not** allowed:

-  * Committing to `master`/`main` directly
+  * Committing to `master`/`main` directly.
+    The GitHub repository is configured to block pushing to `master`/`main`.
   * Squash-Merging of pull requests (which is equivalent to committing to `master`/`main` directly).
     The github repository is configured to not allow squash merges.
-  * Merging of "!fixup" or "!squash" commits.
-A github actions job is employed to block pull requests from being merged if such commits are in the PR branch.
+  * Merging of "fixup!" or "squash!" commits.
+A github actions job is employed to block pull requests from being merged if such commits are in the branch of the pull request.
 Rebase should be used to clean those up.

   It is explicitly _not_ forbidden to have merge-commits in a pull request.
   Long-running pull requests that contain a large number of changes and are